Advertisement

 Swimming and Water Exercise

-When it’s hot outside, it feels great to take a dip in a pool, ocean, or lake.
-According to the Centers for Disease Control and Prevention (CDC), swimming and other water-based exercises offer a number of benefits, especially for people with arthritis.
-Swimming helps those with rheumatoid arthritis more than other fitness activities.
-Water-based exercise also improves joint health and decreases pain in people with osteoarthritis.
-You don’t even need to do laps—just swimming leisurely can burn more than 400 calories an hour.
+When it’s hot outside, it feels great to take a dip in the pool, ocean, or lake.
+According to the Centers for Disease Control and Prevention (CDC), swimming and other water-based exercises offer a number of benefits, and may be especially helpful for people with arthritis.
+That's because it’s low-Show More

 4 / 9